prolept/OxCode/README.md

 * `Ox Run` to run the current file
 * `Ox OxRun` to run the current file using OxRun (for graphics)
 * `Ox Run in terminal` to run the current file via a terminal
+* `Ox Reset OxCode Cache` to clear the internal cache of OxCode

 You can access all of the above commands from the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`).